Back to Tutorials

 Step 3 — Storing vectors in PgVector

-The vectors need to live somewhere you can search by similarity.
-Mastra speaks to a dozen vector stores through one interface; I'll use PgVector because it's just Postgres with the pgvector extension — no new infrastructure if you already run Postgres.
+Mastra speaks to about a dozen vector stores through one interface.
+I'm reaching for PgVector here, because it's just Postgres with the pgvector extension turned on — if you already run Postgres, this is zero new infrastructure.

 ingest.ts (continued)